Phillyclause89/ChessMoveHeatmap/README.md

 - ✅ **Parallelized Heatmap Calculation** – Uses `ProcessPoolExecutor` for efficient computation.
 - ✅ **Customizable Board Colors & Fonts** – Adjust square colors and piece fonts directly in the UI.
 - ✅ **Real-time Heatmap Updates** – Background processing ensures smooth rendering.
+- ✅ **Real-time Heatmap Updates** – Background processing ensures smooth rendering.

 ## **Installation**

 ### **Prerequisites**
 Ensure you have Python **3.7 - 3.10** installed.
 Python **3.11+** is not supported at this stage and will require significant refactoring to imports for compatibility.
+See [issue #16](https://github.com/Phillyclause89/ChessMoveHeatmap/issues/16) for details.

 ### **Steps to Set Up the Project**